manan4641/manan4641/README.md

 - 👋 Hi, I’m Abdul Manan
 - ✨ I have more than 4.5 years of industry experience in Web Development.
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web & Frontend Development
-- 🌱 I’m currently learning Javascript and React-Js
+- 🌱 I’m currently working on WordPress and Webflow
-- 💞️ I’m looking forward to connecting with any responsible organization for emerging skills
+- 💞️ I’m looking forward to learning JavaScript and React JS;
 - 📫 How to reach me ... email me on abdulmanan4641@gmail.com

 <!---